Meet our Carer Lead: Neil Grace

 What would you like to achieve?

-Why do you think the role of Carer Lead is important?
+Why is the role of Carer Lead an important one?

 “Any member of our staff working with the person you provide support to.
-Staff are very well aware of the importance of carers from the start of their employment with the Trust, so they should be able to help you or direct you to our own carer resources available as well as local Carer Support Services in your area.”
+Staff are very well aware of the importance of identifying, supporting and involving carers from the start of their employment with the Trust, so will be able to help you and direct you to our own carer resources available as well as local Carer Support Services in your area.”

 Is there anything else you would like to add?